Government Inspectorate

-The Government Inspectorate (Thanh tra Chính phủ) is a ministry-level agency in Vietnam that exercises the function of state administration of inspection, citizen reception, complaint and denunciation settlement and anti-corruption throughout Vietnam; conducts inspection, settles complaints and denunciations and combats corruption in accordance with laws.
+The Government Inspectorate (Thanh tra Chính phủ), more formally the Government Inspectorate of Vietnam (GIV), is a ministry-level agency in Vietnam that exercises the function of state administration of inspection, citizen reception, complaint and denunciation settlement and anti-corruption throughout Vietnam; conducts inspection, settles complaints and denunciations and combats corruption in accordance with laws.
 The Government Inspectorate is headed by an Inspector-General.
-The current Inspector-General of the Government is Đoàn Hồng Phong.
+The current Inspector-General of the Government is Nguyễn Quốc Đoàn.